Make-School-Courses/SPD-1.02-Engineering-Careers-2/README.md

 1. Empower peers through building trust and utilizing effective coaching practices
 1. Lead teams through using a variety of product management and communication best practices
 1. Develop the skillsets and confidence of teammates using the science of learning
-1. Further improve upon your technical interviewing skillset
+1. Become more comfortable with online, live-coding interview tools and take home coding projects.
-1. Answer behavioral interview questions such that they highlight your skillset and talents
+1. Demonstrate using various strategies to answer behavioral interview questions to highlight your specific story, skill set, and talents.

 ## Schedule